mayankanand2701/GeetaGPT/README.md

 ## GeetaGPT
-GeetaCPT is a web application that allows users to ask questions and receive answers in the style of Lord Krishna from the Bhagavad Gita.
+GeetaGPT is a web application that allows users to ask questions and receive answers in the style of Lord Krishna from the Bhagavad Gita.
 This project utilizes HTML, CSS, JavaScript, and the OpenAI API to provide users with spiritually inspired responses to their inquiries.

 ## Technologies Used
 - HTML : Used for creating the structure and layout of the web pages.